Every revolution, every genocide, has its soundtrack ★

 APHASIA Concert-Performance

-APHASIA is a concert-performance conceived by visual artist and filmmaker Jelena Jureša and developed from an eponymous film project.
+APHASIA is a concert-performance conceived by visual artist and filmmaker Jelena Jureša and developed from an eponymous film project, in collaboration with musicians and composers Alen and Nenad Sinkauz and dancer and performer Ivana Jozić.

 The Anecdote